thehighnibble/thehighnibble.github.io/docs/imsai8080/troubleshooting/README.md

 ## During assembly

 ::: tip
-The trouble shooting outlined here focuses on understanding the messages that are logged to the console by the ESP32 as it boots.
+The troubleshooting outlined here focuses on understanding the messages that are logged to the console by the ESP32 as it boots.
 The simplest way to see these messages is to

 1. connect the `ESPP32-PICO-KIT` to a PC using a suitable USB cable
 2. start a terminal emulator on the PC set for 115200 baud 8N1 connected to the serial device your OS identifies the ESP32 on
    - Windows will be a COMx: port